 Don't rely on spell check alone

-Spell check won't let you know that you've used manger instead of manager, pubic instead of public, perspective instead of prospective, and so on.
+Spell check won't let you know that you've used manger instead of manager, perspective instead of prospective, left the "l" out of public, and so on.
 (All mistakes we've seen plenty of times.)

 Be your formal, business-like self, but express yourself in a manner that is natural to you.
 Avoid too much borrowing of language from sample letters and friends' letters.
 Excessively flowery language or using complicated words won't make you sound smarter; it will make you sound silly.
 Use good examples as inspiration, but don't copy.

-Retain a copy of every letter you send, including email; mark your calendar for any appropriate follow-up.
+Retain copies of every letter you send and receive, including email; mark your calendar for any appropriate follow-up.